Funding opportunity

 • catastrophic risks, such as pandemics, severe space weather or national power outage

 The programme should address risks with sufficient diversity in their predictability, different modes affected, users, severity and impact, and scale; whether domestic (local, regional or national) or international.
-It should consider the common consequences of different risks, whilst also acknowledge specific factors to certain risks, such as the cause of the risks.
+It should consider the common consequences of different risks, while also acknowledge specific factors to certain risks, such as the cause of the risks.
 The programme also needs to consider how the digital twin will need to adapt to remain representative of evolving risks, including climate change.
 Not all categories need to be covered, but sufficient diversity is expected to demonstrate the scalability of the solution, and transport must be included in the scenarios.
 The programme must also consider cascading and compounding risks.

 The programme must focus on research in digital twinning that has the potential to deliver benefits to government departments and the wider economy, such as improving cross-government back-office and front-line service efficiencies, risk assessment, planning, testing options to prevent risks or specific impacts of risks, response times, and communications.

-The programme must address research challenges in digital twinning whilst establishing a proof of concept for a safe, secure, resilient, and reliable digital twin to facilitate sharing of information, awareness, planning, response and recovery between government departments and their agencies and stakeholders.
+The programme must address research challenges in digital twinning while establishing a proof of concept for a safe, secure, resilient, and reliable digital twin to facilitate sharing of information, awareness, planning, response and recovery between government departments and their agencies and stakeholders.
 The programme will need to collaborate with other relevant initiatives in the UK, as part of the development of the UK national capability in digital twinning.

 The successful programme will need to strike an appropriate balance between addressing important digital twinning research challenges critical to the development of the national capability in digital twinning and using digital twinning as an approach through carefully selected use cases to tackle important and relevant objectives for resilience and crisis response in the UK.